cpiva/avro-serializer/README.md

 You can edit the file constants to set the max data size in megabytes to be stored in every avro file (MAX_BATCH_SIZE) and the max number of processes to run in parallel (PROCESSES).

-In my usecase I used json further up in the pipeline so I decided to encode the file content in base64 because in my view is a more standard way of encoding binary values in text/json rather than unicode.

-Feel free to change the schema provided and the code to accommodate your needs.
+In my usecase I used json further up in the pipeline so I decided to encode the file content in base64 because in my view is a more standard way of encoding binary values in text/json rather than unicode but feel free to change the schema provided and the code to accommodate your needs.

 (useful posts on base64)